 To learn more about short codes and key words or long codes, check out our Purchase an SMS number article.

 Send an SMS campaign using programs

-To automate your SMS campaigns, you can create a contact data fields that contains your contacts' phone numbers, and then set up a triggered SMS profile to send SMS campaigns in a program.
+To automate your SMS campaigns, you can create a contact data field that contains your contacts' phone numbers and then set up a triggered SMS profile to send SMS campaigns from a program.

 To learn more about sending triggered SMS campaigns, check out the Program messaging channel: SMS article.

 Send SMS messages in the SMS broadcasting tool

 With the SMS broadcast tool, you can create SMS contacts in address books by adding numbers individually, or by bulk uploading them in a CSV or Excel file.
 You can also send your campaign immediately or schedule it, and choose the address books you want to send it to; you can also do single sends.

 To learn more, check out the Create an SMS campaign area.